 4. Zega Apparel – Private Label Systems

-Scalable OEM programs across sportswear categories.
+Zega Apparel supports scalable OEM programs across multiple sportswear categories.

-Best for: Growing brands expanding SKUs.
+Best for: growing brands expanding product lines.

 5. Lefty Production – Development Partner

-Best for: New brands needing design-to-production support.
+Best for: new brands needing design-to-production support.

 Factory Comparison Table